reenphygeorge/MEDxSJCET/README.md

 ## About The Project

-- MEDxSJCET is an open sourced Hospital Management System Project under MIT licence.
+- MEDxSJCET is a Hospital Management System open sourced under MIT licence.

 ### Built With